mikey242/kudos-donations/readme.txt

 = 1.1.0 =
 * *Added* - Email receipts - You can now configure email server settings and enable automatic email receipts
+* *Added* - Invoices - PDFs now generated for each successful transaction and are available from the transactions table
 * *Added* - Donor search bar to transactions
+* *Fixed* - Input checks for API Key type

 = 1.0.2 =
 * *Added* - transactions table now shows record count per filter